AlexanderRoller/splitBot/README.md

 Here are the available commands you can use with the bot:

 - **`!price [ticker]`**
-  - **Description**: Fetch the current or most recent stock price for the specified ticker symbol.
+  - **Description**: Fetch the current or most recent stock price plus the daily change in dollars and percent.
   - **Example**: `!price AAPL`

 - **`!rsa [ticker] [split ratio]`**